CMoncur/neucryp/README.md

 # neucryp
-JS neural network to predict cryptocurrency prices
+Uses a number of machine learning tools such as support vector machines and decision trees to predict cryptocurrency prices